Into Windows

 Step 5: Finally, click the Burn button to begin creating your bootable Windows 10 DVD.

-Once the bootable Windows 10 DVD is ready, you need to make appropriate changes (change the boot priority to CD/DVD) to the UEFI/BIOS to boot your PC from bootable DVD to begin installing Windows 10.
+Once the bootable Windows 10 DVD is ready, you need to make appropriate changes (change the boot priority to CD/DVD) to the UEFI/BIOS to boot your PC from the bootable DVD to begin installing Windows 10.

 Method 2 of 3